kkoomen/qbr/README.md

 ### The second 9-sticker display (upper left corner)

-This is a snapshot state.
+This is the snapshot state.
 When pressing `SPACE` it will create a snapshot in order to show you what state it has saved.
 You can press `SPACE` as many times as you'd like if it has been detected wrong.

-### Amount of sides scanned (bottom lef corner)
+### Amount of sides scanned (bottom left corner)

-In the bottom left corner is shown the amount of sides scanned.
+The bottom left corner shows the amount of sides scanned.
 This is so you know if you've scanned in all sides before pressing `ESC`.

 ### Interface language (top right corner)